1. Our people

 2. Our clients

-Sustainability can drive value for our clients, while safeguarding the planet.
-Our research tells us a circular economy that eliminates waste has the potential to unlock $4.5 trillion in growth by 2030.
+Environmental sustainability can drive value for our clients, while safeguarding the planet.
+Our research tells us a circular economy that eliminates waste has the potential to unlock 4.5 trillion dollars in value by 2030.

 We conducted the largest global assessment of business contributions to the United Nations Sustainable Development Goals, evaluating over 1,000 CEOs in 99 countries representing 21 industries.
 The report, titled "The Decade to Deliver: A Call to Business Action," highlights attitudes about the role of business and progress in global sustainability and human rights.
 Through partnerships, practice, research and innovation, we are working to increase awareness of sustainability solutions to grow understanding of the issues and change our business to address the climate crisis.

 We have a dedicated team of experts who provide a range of sustainability services.
-They have worked on more than 350 sustainability projects over the last few years and their thought leadership earned Accenture the FT’s top ranking for sustainability strategy in 2019 and 2020.
+They have worked on more than 350 sustainability projects over the last few years and their thought leadership earned Accenture the Financial Times top ranking for sustainability strategy for the past three years.

 Our client initiatives include